- Version Requirements / License / Installation

 The image on the left shows the Creation section.
 Before explaining each item of this section in detail, we’ll describe the porpose of the little icon buttons and the text right below the main tabs.

 The text on the left will show the number of active TS meshes (i.e. “3 active meshes”).
 This means how many path deformed objects created with TurboSplines are there selected.

 The first little button lets you select all TS meshes in scenes.
 The second one will delete all TS meshes in scene.

 The last one will reset all the active section’s parameters to its default values.
 (Attention!
 If you have TS meshes selected, this last action will affect their properties)

 In this area you load the splines/paths for path deforming.
 The buttons below the list box let you add selected paths to the list, open a ‘select by name’ dialog, remove selcted names from the list or clear the whole list.

-If you load non-editable splines or shapes, the script will warn you it will convert them to editable splines.
-If you load a shape with multiple splines, the script will separate every single spline.
+If you load non-editable splines or shapes, the plugin will warn you it will convert them to editable splines.
+If you load a shape with multiple splines, the plugin will separate every single spline.

 Mesh Type (parameters group)